rbouckaert/DeveloperManual/README.md

 * run `LogCombiner` to sub sample log files and accumulate logs
 * run `SBCAnalyser` to summarise coverage of parameters

+A correct implementation is uniformly distributed, like so:

 ![Summary of files involved in running a simulation based calibration study.
 Rectangles represent files, ovals represent programs.](figures/operatorTest2.png)

 For steps 1-3, see coverage study.